GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

 for all parameters not related to the mesh discretization.
 The full simulation involves 1000 years of initial thermal equilibration required to let the system stabilize under the geothermal gradient before starting the injection schedule.

-The wells schedule consists of 50 years of injection for bottom injector and 25 years with a 25 year delayed start for the top injector.
+The well schedule consists of 50 years of injection for the bottom injector and 25 years with a 25 year delayed start for the top injector.
 It is then followed by a 950 years of migration, dissolution and convection.

 As we can see in the snippet below, `SourceFlux` was choosen to model the injection (rather than wellbores).
 It goes with a